This post is all about the complete list of dorm room essentials for 2022.

 Sharing is caring, so I’ve decided to make a complete list of dorm room essentials that includes my most used products: from the most obvious ones to things you probably wouldn’t have thought of.

-This post goes into extreme detail over everything you’ll need for college, so it’s a long one, but it contains all the information I wish I had known before moving into my dorm room.
+This post goes into extreme detail about everything you’ll need for college, so it’s a long one, but it contains all the information I wish I had known before moving into my dorm room.

 This is the complete guide of dorm room essentials you will actually use in college.

-6 MUST HAVE DORM ROOM ESSENTIALS
+6 MUST-HAVE DORM ROOM ESSENTIALS

 These are my all-time most used products that I recommend to EVERYONE who is going to college.
 In fact, I’m still using these products even after moving out of my college dorm.